Visiting great places near home

 Morning light is typically warm on the landscape, and shadows are deep and cool (meaning they don’t get much of the direct warm sunlight).
 Under these conditions, there is no single best white balance…any setting you use will compromise the other end of the spectrum.
 So balancing on the cloud tops produced the resulting image below.
 It is generally cold, comprised largely of cyan and blue green, with just a weak hint of the warm sunlight that inspired me to capture the image in the first place.

-As photographers, we should to be aware that, as Lori implied in her article, rarely are shadows and whites truly neutral in the environment.
+As photographers, we should to be aware that rarely are shadows and whites truly neutral in the environment.
 Neutral subjects pick up the colors of surrounding articles, even sky.
 We can create images of much greater impact and beauty if we exploit this lesson.
 Let’s not be victim to the dumb white balance algorithms in our cameras/ scanners.

 The other lesson I want to return to is that fine art photography is, in fact, art.
 I continue to learn more about creating art from fine art painters as I do from fine art photographers.
 Go where the lessons are, and your photography will reap the benefits.